-Self-Hosting Guide: Deploy Metabase for Business Intelligence
+Self-Hosting Guide: Deploy Metabase for Analytics 2026

 Metabase is the most popular open source BI tool — it lets non-technical users explore data, build dashboards, and share insights without writing SQL.
 Self-hosting gives you unlimited users and dashboards for free.